$0 Northwest Territories Homeschool Quick-Start Checklist

 Building the Portfolio with SNAP in Mind

-The twice-yearly DEA review is your opportunity to establish the paper trail that will matter when your teenager approaches SNAP or Aurora Polytechnic.
+The twice-yearly DEA review is your opportunity to establish the paper trail that will matter when your teenager approaches SNAP or Aurora College.
 At each review, make sure you're documenting:

 A well-maintained homeschool portfolio that includes this practical documentation is a genuine asset at the SNAP intake interview.
 It shows a student who has been learning with purpose, not just checking boxes.

-The Northwest Territories Portfolio & Assessment Templates include credit-tracking and practical learning documentation frameworks built for the NWT diploma pathway — including the CTS and elective structures relevant to trades-focused programs.
+The Northwest Territories Portfolio & Assessment Templates include credit-tracking and practical learning documentation frameworks built for NWT graduation pathways — including the CTS and elective structures relevant to trades-focused programs.

 The NWT Advantage for Trades Homeschoolers